Nebraska State Capitol, Lincoln, Nebraska.

 Dr. Hahn worked with United Nations programs for nearly 40 years, primarily in Africa.
 Her work involved introducing new food crops and nutrition with the Institute for International Agriculture in Nigeria, women and finance with the International Fund for Agricultural Development, youth initiatives with the Food and Agriculture Organization, UNICEF Representative to Malawi and Senior Private Sector Advisor at the United Nations Fund for International Partnerships.

 For her work in Africa, she received two honorary chieftaincy titles, in Malawi and Nigeria.
 She was graduated from the University of Nebraska, B.A., The Ohio State University, M.A. and Harvard University, Kennedy School of Government, MPA, and The College of Education, Ed.
 D. Dr. Hahn has received an honorary doctorate from the University of Nebraska-Lincoln and the Nebraska Wesleyan University.
 In order to give back to her home state, she founded the Malaika Foundation with a mission to globalize Nebraska education.
-She is a native of Polk and now resides in Central City and Lincoln, Nebraska.
+She is a native of Polk and now resides in Lincoln, Nebraska.

 Alicia is a graduate of one of the last remaining one-room schoolhouses on the Nebraskan prairie.
 Before serving as a secondary and university educator of English, world languages, modern language methods, and world cultures for the past nine years, she lived and taught in South American and European countries.